edibotopic/edibotopic-website/content/notes/stokes-law.md

 $$\mu = \frac{D^2 \cdot (\rho_{ball} - \rho_{liquid}) \cdot g }{18 \cdot v}$$

-With a ball of known physical dimensions and a liquid of known density, a stopwatch and ruler can be used to calculate the viscosity based on a measurement of the ball's velocity.
+With a ball of known physical dimensions and a liquid of known density, the viscosity can be calculated based on measurement of the ball's velocity with a stopwatch and ruler.

 This is known as the "falling ball" method.